 Target Risk Portfolios offer account owners pre-diversified Investment Portfolios based on risk tolerance.
-The strategic asset allocation of these Investment Portfolios remains static over time.
+Except as otherwise provided in this IPS, the strategic asset allocation of these Investment Portfolios remains static over time.

 The Target Risk Portfolios represent a weighted allocation among a pre-determined number and type of investment strategies.
-The Program Manager, with the oversight of the SIC and Consultant, reviews these strategic allocations are periodically and makes reviewed and adjustments are made when deemed appropriate within CollegeBound 529.
+The strategic allocations are periodically reviewed and adjustments are made when deemed appropriate within CollegeBound 529.
+Additionally, the sub-asset class allocations within the CollegeBound 529 Target Risk Portfolios may be reweighted on an annual basis based on the Investment Manager's current market outlook.
+More specific information regarding the Target Risk Portfolios' asset allocation flexibility is contained in Appendix C of this IPS.

 The CollegeBound Saver Target Risk Portfolios are invested in multi-asset mutual funds, where the Investment Manager is responsible for making adjustments to the strategic allocations when appropriate.